 Option #2, Chapter 11 Bankruptcy: Chapter 11, also known as business reorganization, is when you believe that you have a realistic way to turn your business around.
 Your only option would not be to dissolve the business, thus you can reorganize and continue your business.
 When you choose this option, you will create a detailed plan outlining the reorganization and how you intend to deal with your creditors.
 The creditors involved can vote on this plan and a court will either approve or deny it.

 Option #3, Chapter 13 Bankruptcy: Chapter 13 bankruptcy is known as personal bankruptcy and can be used for sole proprietorships.
 Similar to the above, you would detail a repayment plan on how you intend to repay your debts.
 When it comes to what you need to repay, the amount will depend on how much you owe creditors, how much you earn annually, and what type and how much property you own.

-When you need to speak with someone about bankruptcy for your business, you should seek help from a bankruptcy attorney to see how he or she can help you.
+When you need to speak with someone about bankruptcy for your business, you should seek help from an attorney to see how he or she can help you.
 Owning a small business can be difficult and bankruptcy may be the only option, but a lawyer can help figure out what your best chance for success is.